ahtn/xusb-boot/README.md

 ## Ways to enter the bootloader

-On power up the bootloader will run the application code (if present).
+On power up the bootloader will by default run the application code if present.
 There are 3 ways to enter the bootloader:

 * Unprogrammed flash
 * Reset button